Rhopalostylis sapida: Cultivation

-Uses
+Māori cultural uses

-Māori found many uses for nīkau.
-The bases of the inner leaves and the young flower clusters were eaten raw or cooked.
-Food was wrapped in the leaves for cooking, and the old fibrous leaves were used for kete, floor mats, and waterproof thatch for buildings.
-Nīkau were a versatile material to use in weaving, as the fibres could be used raw without any need for processing.
+Māori have many traditional cultural uses for nīkau.
+The bases of the inner leaves and the young flower clusters are a traditional food, eaten raw or cooked.
+Food was wrapped in the leaves for cooking, and the old fibrous leaves are used for kete, floor mats, and waterproof thatch for buildings.
+Nīkau is a versatile material to use in weaving, as the fibres can be used raw without any need for processing.